 DRONES: Operation of a drone, or any other flying apparatus, is prohibited over the venue (pools, athlete/coach areas, spectator areas and open ceiling locker rooms) any time athletes, coaches, officials and/or spectators are present.

-CONCESSIONS: Concessions will be provided by contracted food trucks which will be parked on the south side of the Y, just outside the fence. ?????
+CONCESSIONS: Concessions will be available as well as food trucks outside of the south entrance to the pool.

-Teams are also encouraged to contact team sponsor Jimmy Johns at 12505 W. Chinden (208-322-2559) for team food orders.
-Jimmy Johns, located 3 blocks from the YMCA, will deliver to the pool.
-Not sure we need this in the invitation anymore.

 No food will be allowed on deck.
 All food must be confined to the bleacher areas.
 Coolers will be allowed in the bleacher area only.

 VENDORS: Swim & Sun Shop will be selling aquatic supplies.